Ackee-Blockchain/reentrancy-examples/contracts/single-function-reentrancy/README.md

 }
 ```

-By implementing these mitigations, single-function reentrancy attacks can be prevented, ensuring the security of the Vault.
+By implementing them, single-function reentrancy attacks can be prevented, ensuring the security of the Vault.